-Immediately before setting it up indoors, make a fresh 1 inch cut of the end of the trunk.
+Immediately before setting it up indoors, make a fresh 1-inch cut off the end of the trunk.

 Put the tree into the stand.
 Tighten and adjust the prongs so they are tight against the trunk, and that the tree is straight.
-Examine the tree from all angles prior to lighting and decorating.
+Examine the tree from all angles before lighting and decorating.